Vallaquenta/jellyfin-arr-stack/README.md

 </details>

 #### SABnzbd
-- Obtain your API key from the SABnzbd `General Settings -> Security` optionally you can create a user account here for your SABnzbd setup (recommended)
+Obtain your API key from SABnzbd `General Settings -> Security` optionally you can create a user account here for your SABnzbd setup (recommended)
--

 <details>
   <summary>Screenshots</summary>